primer76/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4. Checks code for alphabetic character
 5. Prints the sign of a number
 6. Computs the absolute value of an integer
-7. Prints las digit of a number
+7. Prints last digit of a number
+8. Prints every minute of the day